ArturoDent/find-and-transform/searchInPanel.md

 <br/>

-The `runInSearchPanel` settings commands can be used in keybindings just like the `findInCurrentFile` commands discussed above.
+The `runInSearchPanel` settings commands can be used in keybindings just like the `findInCurrentFile` commands discussed elsewhere.
 The above `removeDigits` command could be used in a keybinding like this:

 ```jsonc
 {